Chronic Fatigue Syndrome and Epstein-Barr Virus - Natural help

 The symptoms of this virus can often be confused with Chronic Fatigue Syndrome but this is the virus that causes mononucleosis although most adults have antibodies providing immunity.
 You may suffer fever, fatigue and weakness along with some other symptoms that are antibiotic resistant.
 Certain alternative treatments may relieve symptoms and many of those mentioned below will be suitable.
 Certain remedies in the case of both CFS and Epstein-Barr may be unsuitable and I have marked those known.
 Do not be tempted to take despite the warning.

-Spirulina – This is a microalga which can protect against DNA damage and the effects of aging.
+Spirulina – This is a microalga which can protect against DNA damage and the effects of ageing.
 It is full of chlorophyll, vitamins B12 and B5 (pantothenic acid) and proteins which can overcome depression and low moods often found in fatigue.
-In addition it boosts the absorption of minerals calcium and zinc which are also low in fatigue conditions.
+In addition, it boosts the absorption of minerals calcium and zinc which are also low in fatigue conditions.

 Malic Acid - This is most useful when the levels of the nutrient TPP (thiamine pyrophosphate) are low.
 This occurs in patients suffering from CFS/FM and can be even more effective if combined with magnesium